Omgitsu/ISRU-Rocket-Sharpie-Bold/README.md

 Pull requests are welcome, especially if you have scans of the franken-glyphs mentioned above.
 Help us improve the authenticity of the currency symbols, fractions, and uncommon punctuation marks.

+## Sources

+The font has been created with FontLab 8.
+A Glyphs export is also provided - but it is untested because I don't have Glyphs.

 ### Building the `calt` from source

 1. Open the source files in the `/scripts` directory